Mental health in the workplace: The UK crisis in eight statistics

 Mental health issues are the number one cause of sickness absence in the UK.
 Around half of all long-term sick leave in the UK is due to stress, depression and anxiety.
 Worryingly, 95% of employees who call in sick with stress give a different reason.

-If you want to reduce stress, worry less and live better, download a 7-day trial of our app now.
+If you want to reduce stress, worry less and live better, get our app now.
 Alternatively, if you’re an employer looking to improve the health of your workplace, get in touch to see how our preventative programme can help.